imtisal3/Merge-Sort-Project/README.md

 <h1>Java Project - Merge Sort</h1>

 <h2>Description</h2>
 Program uses merge sort to sort a user entered array.
-Program also can search which index a number is located at.
+Program also can search which index a number is located at using binary search.
 Utilizes BreezySwing.
 <br />